fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_19.jpg)

-Figure 4.19: Density plot output from the sample data

 So far, in this exercise, you have used the `seaborn` library, which is a data visualization library based on `matplotlib`.